 I was harmed by Essure.
 How do I file a lawsuit?

-The lawyers and attorneys at Hood National Law Group are experienced in claims and cases involving Essure.
+The lawyers and attorneys at National Injury Help are experienced in claims and cases involving Essure.
 If you had the Essure device inserted and have experienced adverse effects, call us today for a free case evaluation at 1-800-214-1010.
 You may be entitled to compensation.